BALcorp/msp-data-generator/README.md

 # msp-data-generator

 Project to generate two json files and a sql import file in target/data :
- - a json of users (users-import.json), with users containing duplicated userName removed and duplicated bookmarks removed.
+ - a json of users (users-import.json), with users containing duplicated username removed and duplicated bookmarks removed.
  - a json of bookings (bookings-import.json), with colliding bookings (on the check in and out dates) removed, and generated user evaluation.